 3.0.5.
 Associated members may be elected those professionals interested in Neuroscience who are not included in the other categories (laboratory technicians or other specialists interested in the field of Neuroscience but who do not meet the requirements of ordinary members or students).
 Associate members should send their curriculum vitae along with the application.

 3.0.6.
 Persons or organisations wishing to contribute to the support and development of the Society may be elected protector members.

 3.1.
 Becoming a member.

 3.1.0.
-Persons wishing to join the Society and meet the conditions laid down, whether as an ordinary member or a student member, should apply through the website, attaching the required documentation.
+Persons wishing to join the Society and meet the conditions laid down, whether as an ordinary member, a student member or an associate member, should apply through the website, attaching the required documentation.
 The processing of the application for membership is free of charge.

 3.1.1.
-To be accepted as an ordinary or a student member, candidates must meet the requirements laid down in Articles 3.0.2. or 3.0.4., respectively, of these Articles of Association.
+To be accepted as an ordinary, a student member or an associate member, candidates must meet the requirements laid down in Articles 3.0.2., 3.0.4. or 3.0.5., respectively, of these Articles of Association.
 The admission of ordinary and student members is the responsibility of the Executive Board, which will give the required notification to the General Assembly.